systeminit/si/app/docs/src/reference/asset/function.md

 - The output location as a path where this attribute functions return will be stored
-- A source for each function argument, taken from Input Sockets or other Attributes
+- A source for each function argument, taken from other Attributes

-For example, an attribute function that writes to the `snack` attribute from the value of the `Yummy` input socket would:
+For example, an attribute function that writes to the `snack` attribute from the value of the `yummy` attribute would:

-- Have a single function argument, `yummy`, whose source is the `Yummy` input socket
+- Have a single function argument, `yummy`, whose source is `/root/domain/yummy`
 - An output location of `/root/domain/snack`

 Bindings can be set from the `Bindings` sub-panel of the functions meta-data.